kubernetes/community/contributors/design-proposals/api-machinery/admission-control-webhooks.md

 [TOC]

-**Discussion and Decision for this Beta plan desired at 11 October SIG-API-Machinery meeting, due to short release cycle in 1.9.**

 # Summary

 This document proposes a detailed plan for bringing Webhooks to Beta.
 Highlights include (incomplete, see rest of doc for complete list) :